src-d/guide/talent/sourcerers/README.md

 - Create a new file (your_GitHub_username.md) in a new branch with your responses on the template you copied and create a Pull Request
 - Your file should be placed in this folder

-For people concerned about they privacy, they can instead create the Pull Request with their answers in the [company](https://github.com/src-d/company/tree/master/sourcerers) repository.
+For people concerned about their privacy, they can instead create the Pull Request with their answers in the [company](https://github.com/src-d/company/tree/master/sourcerers) repository.